 He always enjoys winding me up, so whether he actually knows the real answer or not is ok, because he certainly knows how to celebrate the day just the same.
 Properly …with beer, food, family and, best of all, soccer.

-So while players from the other European leagues take a break at Christmas time to rest, the leagues in England will take to the field.
+So while players from the other European leagues take a break at Christmas to rest, the leagues in England will take to the field.
 And, despite the ongoing debate, I selfishly hope this doesn’t change.

 I used to jokingly state how grateful I was to know a few Brits so I had an excuse to celebrate Boxing Day.
 Nowadays, it’s clear by the amount of Americans at our Irish Pub on December 26 that soccer fans in the States have all the excuses they need.

 Big thanks to our Instagram followers for checking in, making us laugh and always showing the love!

 Share your photos with us on www.Instagram.com and follow us @fadoirishpub